 Although the above methods get pretty much everything off, sometimes things can hang on through that.
 Using a damp magic eraser should get those other pieces off with little effort.
 The turntable can be removed and washed in a sink full of hot soapy water or, depending on your model, it may be able to go in the dishwasher as well.

-If you want to make cleaning your microwave even easier, clean it consistently.
+If you want to make cleaning your microwave even easier, follow the above steps consistently.
 Waiting for a while between cleanings will only bake things on even more.
 Cleaning after every use will be the easiest to keep up with the cleaning.

 If you can get into a steady routine of cleaning your microwave it will be much easier to remember to do.
-Not only will remembering to clean it out be easier but, there should be less build up inside and out of your microwave.
+Not only will remembering to clean it out be easier but, there should be less build up inside and out.
 With less buildup, the cleaning time should be shortened.
 The build-up that is there, will be easier to clean as well.